bzaczynski/materials/wordcount/solution/script_02.md

     num_lines = text.count("\n")
 ```

 Okay.
-We can determine the number of lines in the text by counting the number of so-called line feed characters.
+We can determine the number of lines in the text by counting the number of so-called newline characters.
 This already takes into account the differences across newlines on various operating systems.

-But, finding the number of words is a bit more tricky.
+But, finding the number of words is more tricky.

 According to the definition provided in the task's description, a word is any sequence of characters delimited by whitespace, such as a space or a tab.
 That's not exactly how the original wordcount command defines words, but it'll do.

-So, to find the number of words in the text, we can check the length of a list of substrings that represent those words:
+So, to find the number of words in the text, we should first transform that text into a sequence of words.
+How can we do this?
+Well, the string object happens to provide a method named `.split()`, which return a list of the substrings in the string, using the given separator.
+If I don't provide any separator to split the text on, then the method will split the text on whitespace, which is exactly what I need:

 ```python
 import sys